 I turned 18 in the year 1984.
-I say this, because I approached this book as a memoir of my formative years.
+I say this because I approached this book as a memoir of my formative years.
 Music was very important to me at the time.
 I had several doors opened for me to work in the music business and I walked away from all of them once I saw the way artists (and women in particular) were treated by the powers that be at the time.
 I do have recollections of this era.

 If you’ve never heard of Miles Copeland, well, you have definitely felt his impact.
-In Two Steps Forward, One Step Back: My Life in the Music Business, he details events from the 1970’s and on in the music business.
-Reading this, he was influential in the direction that music took by signing band no one else was interested in and giving rise to the commercial punk and new wave.
+In Two Steps Forward, One Step Back: My Life in the Music Business, he details events from the 1970s and on in the music business.
+Reading this, he was influential in the direction that music took by signing bands no one else was interested in and giving rise to the commercial punk and new wave.

 For anyone who doesn’t know his background, Miles’ father was a CIA operative.
 In fact, he was one of the original CIA operatives after World War II that helped form what is today’s CIA.
 Miles and his brothers and sister were raised in various countries in the Middle East.
-They grew up rather affluent, but also learned to live with a variety of different people.
+They grew up rather affluent but also learned to live with a variety of different people.
 Upon graduating college, Miles wasn’t sure what he wanted to do and gravitated to the music business.
 He began managing bands like Wishbone Ash and Curved Air.
 Just when it seemed he was about to be on top of the world, it came crashing down with a poorly-conceived European music festival.

-Starting over again from scratch, Miles looked at bands of the time who were being largely ignored by the music industry.
+Starting over again from scratch, Miles looked at bands of the time that were being largely ignored by the music industry.
 The Sex Pistols were one and Squeeze was another.
 I cannot think of two more opposite bands, but Copeland saw their potential.
 Facing resistance in England, he found ways to market the band such as creating his own guides to booking agents and venue contacts.

 If you’ve never understood what a band’s manager does, Miles details the ins and outs of managing musicians.
 Their creative personalities can be a trial at times, and Miles spends many paragraphs talking about the personalities and the fighting that would go on.
 Most of the time, it was just a case of smoothing things over so things could go on as they were.
-However, some times the conflicts proved to be too much.
+However, sometimes the conflicts proved to be too much.
 This was especially the case with the band The Bangles.
 The industry itself wanted to elevate lead singer Susannah Hoffs to a solo artist at the expense of a great band.

 Miles’ closest relationship, though, was with the band The Police.
 Of course, part of the reason was due to the fact that the drummer was his brother, Stewart.
 However, Miles also managed Sting as a solo artist for many years.
 He was effective enough as a manager that Sting wanted to continue with him.
-There are a significant number of chapters devoted to the formation of The Police and how hard it was to get them signed and promote them, since the record companies didn’t seem to know exactly what to make of them and their very different sound.
+There are a significant number of chapters devoted to the formation of The Police and how hard it was to get them signed and promote them since the record companies didn’t seem to know exactly what to make of them and their very different sound.

 That seems to be much of Miles’ role; a go-between with musicians and the record companies.
 Everyone wanted to get signed, but the record companies didn’t always see the commercial aspects of certain bands.
 Many times Miles argues for bands to be marketed despite the reticence of record companies to do so.
 In some cases, he has to take things into his own hands to get things done.